MatthewBareno/poplar-septoria-GWAS/README.md

 *-M creates a .mdup file to write out duplicates to.*

-`java -jar picard.jar SortSam -I ID.mdup.bam -O ID.mdup.sorted.bam -SORT_ORDER coordinate -CREATE_INDEX true`
+`java -jar picard.jar SortSam -I ID.mdup.bam -O ID.sorted.bam -SORT_ORDER coordinate -CREATE_INDEX true`

 to my understanding, these commands accomplish the same functions, just with a different package. they also sorted the contents better.
 It also eliminates the need to index the .bam files.

+after running the three commands, the final output file was ID.sorted.bam. this was used as the input for step 8.